evieperren/EPA/README.md

 Run `npm start` after `npm install` (if you have newly downloaded the project)

-If this has been successful you will recieve two messages in the command line 'Successfully connected to database' followed by
+If this has been successful you will receive two messages in the command line 'Successfully connected to database' followed by
 'Listening on port: 4301'.
 You are now set up to make calls to the database.

 ## To stop the database container